ckmackay/Backgrounds/README.md

-# SOFT-IO-Li
+# Backgrounds

-Initial phase of development and testing for SOFT-IO-Li tool.
+Initial phase of development and testing for background calculations for the SOFT-IO-Li tool.